TheOpteProject/LGL/README.md

 # Installation

-As the original LGL, i.e.
+Use the Makefil, i.e.

-    prompt$ ./setup.pl -i
+    prompt$ make
+    prompt$ make install # local install in $(PROJECTDIR)/bin

-should do the trick in the root directory (feel free to create a Makefile).
+should do the trick in the root directory (feel free to improve the magic `setup.pl -i` script which does a lot of suspect lifting).

 # Making Internet graphs